Submission Text Full Submission Page

 • I intentionally lost 1 frame to pull out a stick during the Zelda's Lullaby cutscene.
 The stick only stays in Link's hand if you roll during before starting the text.
 I simply like the way it looks

-• In retrospect, it probably would have been faster to equip the Giant's Knife during the Bongo Bongo and used quickspins to stunlock the boss this would have eliminated several swings but also would have required equipping and unequipping the sword.
+• In retrospect, it probably would have been faster to equip the Giant's Knife during the Bongo Bongo, using quickspins to stunlock the boss.
+This would have eliminated several swings but also would have required equipping and unequipping the sword.
 It just never crossed my mind.
-Odds are it would end up saving less than like 2 seconds if it did end save time at all.
+Odds are it would end up saving less than like 2 seconds if it did end saving any time at all.

-• I believe that I wasted a few frames during the Twinrova fight, specifically in the second phase because the while shielding the final attack because it simply looked cooler.
+• I believe that I wasted a few frames during the Twinrova fight, specifically in the second phase while shielding the final attack because it simply looked cooler.
 I have no regrets.

 Special Thanks

-As is becoming routine for me, I keep my TAS projects a secret, only telling a few friends, until I'm ready to release them.
+As is becoming routine for me, I keep my TAS projects a secret, only telling a few friends until I'm ready to release them.
 This time around I told no one.
 Because of this, I find it very important to take inspiration from every bit of Ocarina of Time TASing I can get my hands on.
-This time around, I specifically SwordlessLink's Glitchless movie and homerfunky's All Dungeons, Temples, & Ganon's Trials movie, which were both submitted and published roughly within the last 2 years.
-I believe that these movies are both very high quality and gave me a lot of inspiration.
+Specifically, I frequently referenced SwordlessLink's Glitchless movie and homerfunky's All Dungeons, Temples, & Ganon's Trials movie, which were both submitted and published roughly within the last 2 years.
+I believe that these movies are both very high quality and were great assets during this project.

 Suggested Screenshots